-- The desirable location will help to ensure the home maintains its value down the road.
+- The desirable location will help to ensure that the home maintains its value down the road.

 Ideally, you want an area in high demand.
 The best locations are those that offer residents access to good schools, parks, entertainment options, local interest, educational opportunities, shopping, and good transportation.
 Pride of ownership is evident in these types of neighborhoods.

 You'll have the home appraised if you are financing the purchase.
 However, you want to make sure your offer is low enough to make your investment and improvements worthwhile.
-Look at comparables to the potential purchase home and compare not only price but amenities.
+Look at comparables to the potential purchase home, and compare not only price but also amenities.

 Get Repair Estimates Before Making an Offer

 People who sell the worst home on the block often want to sell that home in its as-is condition.
 They don't want to renegotiate with you after the home inspection and halfway through the deal.

 Determine what this home will need to compete in this neighborhood.
 Determine whether you will need to price for high-end fixtures and design features.
 Be sure to calculate upgrades to electrical, plumbing, roofing, and other systems to bring them up to the current building codes in the area.
 If you get three estimates for every job, you should have a fairly good idea about how much you'll have to spend to repair the home.

 Get a Home Inspection

 You don't need any nasty surprises after buying the home.
 A home inspector can spot problems and make suggestions for further inspections.
 Know exactly what you are buying.
 As mentioned earlier, many homes in distressed conditions are offered in an "as-is" condition.
 There is usually little wiggle room with the seller when it comes to pricing an as-is home, but it costs you nothing to try to bring the price down.

 Offer Less Than Your Bottom Line